Summary

 In 2010, the Legislature included a budget proviso prohibiting the implementation of any new or amended “school rule” unless fully funded by the Legislature.
 Each budget since 2010 has retained the proviso, and in response, the Board has continued to extend the effective date of Chapter 246-366A WAC.
 Because the Board never implemented Chapter 246-366A WAC, schools and local health jurisdictions remain subject to chapter 246-366 WAC.

 During the 2024 legislative session, the Legislature directed the Board to review chapters 246-366 and 246-366A WAC and propose updates to the environmental health and safety standards for K-12 schools in Washington state.
 The intent of the new proposed rule is that it will supersede chapters 246-366 and 246-366A WAC.
-Board staff convened a technical advisory committee and drafted a proposed rule chapter 246-370 WAC.
-The committee met with the Board during the Board’s April 2025 Board meeting where the Board accepted the committee’s proposal and instructed Board staff to start the repeal of chapter 246-366A WAC.
+Board staff convened a technical advisory committee and drafted a new rule chapter 246-370 WAC.
+The TAC met with the Board during the Board’s April 2025 Board meeting where the Board accepted the TAC’s proposal and instructed Board staff to start the repeal of chapter 246-366A WAC.
 The Board held a public hearing at the June 2025 Board meeting and heard public testimony.
 The Board voted unanimously to approve the repeal of chapter 246-366A WAC.
 The CR-103 was filed June 18, 2025, and will be effective September 1, 2025.

 Related Links